Skip to main content

 Issue:

-Whether to approve on first reading, and forward to second reading, an Ordinance amending OMC Chapters 18.04 and 18.06 to allow urban agriculture as a permissible use in additional zoning districts, as well as amendments clarifying household pets not considered under agricultural use.
+Whether to approve on second reading, an Ordinance amending OMC Chapters 18.04 and 18.06 to allow urban agriculture as a permissible use in additional zoning districts, as well as amendments clarifying household pets not considered under agricultural use.

 Staff Contact: